Vodafone DesignOps • December 2018 - Today

 VF OMNICHANNEL

-My contributions overlapped the different design disciples.
-Our operating model enables us to work collaboratively with the design squads, guide the work of the designers and align with product managers from the discovery to the delivery stage.
-I worked closely with the product owners, program lead, Service and UX design lead and the BA on all VF consumer touchpoints and determining user needs, pain points and the broader experience framework.
+The Vodafone design operating model enabled us to work collaboratively within all the design squads, guide the work of the designers and align with product managers from the discovery to the delivery stage.
+I worked closely with the product owners, program lead, Service and UX design lead and the business analyst on all VF consumer touchpoints and determining user needs, pain points and the broader experience framework.
 I led a few multi-purpose design workshops and went through the design thinking processes to help designers validate assumptions.
 I helped the team consolidate our visual design language across channels and cement our design system in our design processes.
-Ultimately I supported the work of agile teams, signing off the UI design work and

 helped product owners prioritize features based on the balance of business objectives and user expectations.